-Table 6-1Study objectives and endpoints
+Table 6-1 Study objectives and endpoints

-Primary objective Primary endpoint To assess the incidence of hyperglycemia (AESI) observed during follow-up of patients treated with alpelisib in combination with fulvestrant.
+Table 6-1 Study objectives and endpoints Primary objective Primary endpoint To assess the incidence of hyperglycemia (AESI) observed during follow-up of patients treated with alpelisib in combination with fulvestrant.
 The incidence proportion of hyperglycemia (based on AE data) Secondary objectives Secondary endpoints To assess risk factors for hyperglycemia observed during follow-up of patients treated with alpelisib in combination with fulvestrant.
-The risk factors of interest for hyperglycemia include: Patient characteristics: age, BMI, sex Medical history: diabetes mellitus (including gestational diabetes), tobacco use, baseline diabetic status per laboratory values for HbA1c and FPG, clinically relevant self-monitoring test results (e.g. FG) Family history of diabetes mellitus Concomitant medications known to affect blood glucose levels: systemic corticosteroids, statins, quinolones, thiazides and thiazide-like diuretics, beta blockers, atypical antipsychotics, protease inhibitors and calcineurin inhibitors To estimate the incidence of complications of a non-compensated hyperglycemic state, such as ketoacidosis and HHNKS, observed during follow-up of patients treated with alpelisib in combination with fulvestrant.
+The risk factors of interest for hyperglycemia include: Patient characteristics: age, calculated BMI, sex Medical history: diabetes mellitus (including gestational diabetes), tobacco use, baseline diabetic status per laboratory values for HbA1c and FPG, clinically relevant self-monitoring test results (e.g. FG) Family history of diabetes mellitus Concomitant medications known to affect blood glucose levels: systemic corticosteroids, statins, quinolones, thiazides and thiazide-like diuretics, beta blockers, atypical antipsychotics, protease inhibitors and calcineurin inhibitors To estimate the incidence of complications of a non- compensated hyperglycemic state, such as ketoacidosis and HHNKS, observed during follow-up of patients treated with alpelisib in combination with fulvestrant.
 The incidence proportion of ketoacidosis and HHNKS (based on AE data) To assess the incidence of the AESI of ONJ, and the risk factors for ONJ observed during follow-up of patients treated with alpelisib in combination with fulvestrant.
 The incidence proportion of ONJ (based on AE data).
-Risk factors for ONJ include: Patient characteristics: age, BMI, sex Prior and/or concomitant use of bisphosphonates (e.g. zoledronic acid).
-Prior and/or concomitant use of RANK-ligand inhibitors (e.g. denosumab).
-To describe other AESIs of alpelisib in combination with fulvestrant observed during follow-up of treated patients.
-The incidence proportion of AESIs: GI toxicity (nausea, vomiting and diarrhea) Rash Hypersensitivity (e.g. anaphylactic reaction) Pancreatitis Pneumonitis SCARs To describe other safety and tolerability events observed during follow-up of patients treated with alpelisib in combination with fulvestrant.
-The incidence proportion and severity of: AEs AEs leading to dose interruptions
+Risk factors for ONJ include: Patient characteristics: age, calculated BMI, sex Prior and/or concomitant use of bisphosphonates (e.g. zoledronic acid) Prior and/or concomitant use of RANK-ligand inhibitors (e.g. denosumab) To describe other AESIs of alpelisib in combination with fulvestrant observed during follow-up of treated patients.
+The incidence proportion of AESIs: GI toxicity (nausea, vomiting and diarrhea) Rash Hypersensitivity (e.g. anaphylactic reaction) Pancreatitis Pneumonitis SCARs

+To describe other safety and tolerability events observed during follow-up of patients treated with alpelisib in combination with fulvestrant.

+The incidence proportion and severity of:

+- AEs

+- · AEs leading to dose interruptions

-Novartis Non-Interventional Study Protocol v00 Confidential Page 19 Piqray [®] /CBYL719C2404 • AEs leading to dose reductions AEs leading to permanent discontinuation of alpelisib in combination with fulvestrant SAEs • To des in com Hematological and biochemical laboratory abnormalities cribe the duration of exposure to alpelisib bination with fulvestrant
+- AEs leading to dose reductions

+- AEs leading to permanent discontinuation of alpelisib in combination with fulvestrant

+- SAEs

+- Hematological and biochemical laboratory abnormalities

+To describe the duration of exposure to alpelisib in combination with fulvestrant